Product Description

 These materials may be useful for courses such as: Education in a Global World, Research in Education, Critical Studies in Education, Issues in Teaching, Learning, and Equity, Studying Educational Inequality and Possibility, Philosophical Foundations of Education, International and Comparative Education, Education, Culture, and Society, and others.

-Get the Towering Task Graduate School of Education and International Education Curriculum Guide (Google Doc).
+Get the Towering Task Graduate School of Education and International Education Educational Resources (Google Doc).

-This curriculum aligns well with courses or programs aimed at preparing students for careers in public health, healthcare, social services, and research involving health disparities.
+This resource aligns well with courses or programs aimed at preparing students for careers in public health, healthcare, social services, and research involving health disparities.
 Modules include:

 These materials may be useful for courses such as: Public Health, Health Sciences, Community Health, Social Work, Health Education, Sociology, Anthropology, Global Health, Healthcare Administration, Epidemiology, and others.

-Get the Towering Task Health Disparity and the Health Gradient Curriculum Guide (Google Doc).
+Get the Towering Task Health Disparity and the Health Gradient Educational Resource (Google Doc).

 Related Resources: Our Learning Guide for The Invisible Shield explores health disparities in the context of public health as well as public health careers.